n-kb/blog-v1/_posts/2016-08-20-eastern-europe.md

 ### What can be done

-If you are a journalist or an analyst, stop using the term Eastern Europe.
-Today.
-If you work in an area where it makes sense to distinguish between post-socialist countries and the rest of Europe, use the phrase "post-socialist".
-It's clearer.
+If you are a journalist or an analyst, stop using the phrase Eastern Europe.
+If you work in an area where it makes sense to distinguish between post-socialist countries and the rest of Europe, use the phrase "post-socialist" and include East Germany.
+If you don't, use more specific geographical terms, or even the names of the countries themselves.

 More generally, prejudice can be fought by increasing the scope and depth of exchanges between nationals of different countries.
 I do not believe that associations of interest, such as international joint-ventures or consortia of organizations vying for a common profit, have any impact on the perceptions participants have of each other.
 To open up to external influences, one must not be interested in the outcome of the encounter.
 The best way to change one's views about a foreign country is to learn the language, make friends there and explore the culture.
 There is a program for this, called Erasmus.
 It makes up less than 1.5% of the European budget.
 If governments wanted to truly unite Europe and do away with prejudice anchored in the 20<sup>th</sup> century, they should increase funding for the Erasmus program and develop exchange programs for pupils in high school.